rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 To set an envelope generation, follow these steps:

-1. Navigate to the selected output on clock dividers.
-Click the encoder to enter edit mode.
-Select the last option which is "Trigger".
+1. Go to the waveform selection like in previous section and choose between "AD Env", "AR Env" or "ADSR Env".
-2. Go to the CV Input target configuration, select which CV input will receive the gate/trigger and assign it to the Output 3/4 Env.
+2. Then, go to CV Input target configuration, select which CV input will receive the gate/trigger and assign it to the Output 3/4 Env.
-3. Lastly, go to the waveform selection and choose between "AD Env", "AR Env" or "ADSR Env".

 Tip: You can have up to 2 envelopes running at the same time, one for each output receiving a trigger from each of the CV inputs.
 Each output can have a different envelope type.